 By Michael Caron

 It’s hard to catch the news on the radio, TV or the web without being exposed to the disturbing economy.
 Another company laying off; investments plummeting; housing slumping.
-In the sales world, we have our own unique set of problems brought on by the worst recession in over 3 decades—dropping margins, sinking closing rates, customers not calling us back.
+In the sales world, we have our own unique set of problems — dropping margins, sinking closing rates, customers not calling us back.
 What can we do?
 As sales leaders we clearly have two primary paths to choose from: 1) Wait for the economy to recover (and it will!) or 2) Increase our sales efficiency to help compensate for the downturn.
 Naturally, option 2 is preferable so the next question becomes “How?”

 World famous business author, Tom Peters, has this to say about running a business in this time of disarray: